 All noise ceased.
 He sat back, sobbing, his ragged breaths wracking his lungs, the adrenaline making him tremble as he turned his head to the star-spattered void.
 He noticed, gradually, that the rock in his hand was flecked with frozen red crystals.

 His gaze fell to the monstrous corpse at his feet.
 It was unsubstantial, as if out of focus, and he strained to make sense of what he perceived, his mind aching with the effort.
-The creature, it seemed, had shrunk, or perhaps it hadn’t truly been as tall he had perceived.
+The creature, it seemed, had shrunk, or perhaps it hadn’t truly been as tall he had thought.
 Slowly, details began to coalesce.
 A grey glove, a battered air tank, a faded decal of a scorpion on a shattered helmet.

 Waceera’s crushed visage within it.